We stand with Ukraine to help keep people safe. Join us

 3. Check your device for suspicious apps

 Here’s a stalkerware apps list for Android.
-If you notice any of these dangerous apps, act quickly to delete them.
+Do you notice any of these apps on your phone?

 4. Observe if your Android device is heating up unusually

-Spyware constantly uses your phone’s CPU and network to collect data.
-The continuous activity forces your device to use more resources, causing it to heat up even when you’re not actively using it.
+Spyware constantly uses your phone’s CPU and network.
+This forces your device to use more resources, so it heats up even when you’re not actively using it.

 5. Monitoring unusual phone behavior

-Some spyware programs also cause excessive data usage by constantly transmitting information to whoever installed it.
+Some spyware programs also cause excessive data usage by constantly transmitting information.

 6. Check for noise during phone calls

-If you keep hearing strange sounds—especially on calls with different people—it could indicate that spyware is listening.
+If you keep hearing strange sounds, it could indicate that spyware is listening.
 To test this, try making calls on speaker mode or using another phone to compare audio quality.
-If the issue only occurs on your phone, it’s likely spyware.

 To check for unauthorized microphone usage: